Internet-Draft OAuth Mission Child Delegation August 2026

 19. IANA Considerations

-This document registers three parameters in the "OAuth Parameters" registry.
-For each: Parameter Usage Location authorization request; Change Controller IETF; Reference this document, Section 6.
+This document registers two parameters in the "OAuth Parameters" registry.
+For each: Parameter Usage Location token request; Change Controller IETF; Reference this document, Section 6.

 This document registers one member in the existing "OAuth Authorization Server Metadata" registry [RFC8414]: Change Controller IETF; Reference this document, Section 15.